Sunday, 26 August 2018

 ‘Mind?’
 Alexander said and bit into a cheese pastry.
 ‘We only like guests who drop in without notice’” (page 154)

 I can see how it merited its shortlistings and prize.
 I was a bit surprised to find a number of repetitions which are not stylistic but failed copy and pasting – something which an editor should have picked up.

-All philosophy tries to get to the root/s of things, to get beyond repetition of conventional wisdom, reliance on unchallenged assumptions, polite acquiescence in received ideas.
+All philosophy tries to get to the root/s of things, to get beyond the repetition of conventional thoughts, the reliance on unchallenged assumptions, the polite acquiescence in received wisdom.
 That does not entail that philosophical conclusions must end up being sceptical in character.
-You may dig down to the roots and discover that they are very strong and hold up the tree very well.
-Your task then becomes that of re-familiarising others with that fact, of getting them to look afresh at what has become so familiar as to become too much taken for granted.
-Take a look, give that root a big kick and you will find that it hurts you more than it hurts the root.
-(Apologies to Dr Johnson).
+You may dig down to the roots and discover they are very strong and hold up the tree very well.
+Your task then becomes that of re-familiarising others, of getting them to look afresh at what has become so familiar that it is too much taken for granted.
+Take a look, give that root a big kick, and you will find it hurts you more than it hurts the root.

-There is “philosophical” art and literature which might be described as philosophical and which also tries to dig down to the roots, either to refresh our understanding of our world or to persuade us that we would be better off if we shifted ourselves into a different world.
-Wordsworth seeks to refresh, to re-imagine our familiar world, to give the charm of novelty to things of everyday as Coleridge puts it in Biographia Literaria.
+There is art and literature which might be described as philosophical and which also tries to dig down to the roots, either to refresh our understanding of our world or suggest we might be better off shifting ourselves into a different one.
+William Wordsworth seeks to refresh, to re-imagine our familiar world, to give the charm of novelty to things of everyday as Coleridge puts it in Biographia Literaria.

 Saturday, 4 August 2018

 It's official.
 I'm an Author.
 This morning I googled my name (in scare quotes) and there on the right side of the page is a recent photograph of me, my name, and the word "Author" - all selected by Google without human intervention, as far as I am aware.